metro-digital/terraform-google-cf-projectcfg/docs/FAQ.md

 - resource level IAM policy

-Resource level IAM policy means the IAM policy assigned to a specific service account threading the service account as a resource. **It's recommended to grant the role on resource level** to ensure the given member can only impersonate specific service accounts.
+Resource level IAM policy means the IAM policy assigned to a specific service account, considering the service account as a resource. **It's recommended to grant the role on resource level** to ensure the given member can only impersonate specific service accounts.
 Granting it on project level will allow the member to impersonate all service accounts within the project!